Semrush vs Serpstat: Which SEO Tool is Best for Your Business?

 - Larger database of keywords and backlinks than Serpstat

-- The backlink auditor tool is excellent and gives a lot of in-depth information on each link
+- The backlink analytics tool and auditor tool is excellent and gives a lot of in-depth information on each link

 - Excellent competitor analysis features